MrRobinOfficial/Guide-UnrealEngine/README.md

 Delegates are a powerful feature of the Unreal Engine that allows developers to create and manage events in a flexible and modular way.
 A delegate is essentially a type-safe function pointer that can be used to bind one or more functions to an event, and then trigger those functions when the event occurs.

-Define a delegate type: The first step in using delegates is to define a delegate type.
+### Define a delegate type

+The first step in using delegates is to define a delegate type.
 This is done using the ```DECLARE_DYNAMIC_MULTICAST_DELEGATE()``` macro, which takes the name of the delegate as an argument.

 ```cpp
 DECLARE_DYNAMIC_MULTICAST_DELEGATE(FMyDelegate);
 ```

-Declare a delegate variable: Once you have defined a delegate type, you can declare a delegate variable of that type.
+### Declare a delegate variable

+Once you have defined a delegate type, you can declare a delegate variable of that type.
 This is done using the UPROPERTY() macro to ensure that the delegate variable is properly managed by the Unreal Engine.

 ```cpp
 UPROPERTY(BlueprintAssignable)
 FMyDelegate MyEvent;
 ```

-Bind functions to the delegate: With the delegate variable declared, you can now bind one or more functions to it using the BindDynamic() method.
+### Bind functions to the delegate

+With the delegate variable declared, you can now bind one or more functions to it using the BindDynamic() method.
 This method takes a reference to the object that owns the function, the name of the function, and an optional user data parameter.

 ```cpp
 MyEvent.BindDynamic(this, &AMyActor::MyFunction);
 ```

+### Trigger the delegate

-Trigger the delegate: Finally, you can trigger the delegate by calling the broadcast() method.
+Finally, you can trigger the delegate by calling the broadcast() method.
 This will cause all bound functions to be called with the specified parameters.

 ```cpp
 MyEvent.Broadcast();